PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 | Name | Onsite Activity |
 | Youth Artists | Artwork Display and Demonstration |

+Young artists can draw or write on 200 fans for visitors to take away.

 ## Public Health Outreach and Education